NSLS-II-BMM/BeamlineManual/docs/intro.rst

 **Line 1**
    In short, if the top line has no red text, the beamline is all ready to go.

-   + BMM is enabled (green) or disable (red)
+   + BMM is enabled (green) or disabled (red)
    + The BM, FE, & user photon shutters are open (green) or closed (red)
    + The ring current
-   + The state of vacuum sections 1 through 7 -- green means vacuum
-     level is OK, red means vacuum level is high
+   + The state of vacuum sections 1 through 7 |nd| green means vacuum level is OK, red means vacuum level is high
-   + The state of the in-vacuum motors, 4 on the DCM, 2 on the focusing mirror, 2 on the harmonic rejection mirror -- green means temperature is cool, red means temperature is high
+   + The state of the in-vacuum motors, 4 on the DCM, 2 on the focusing mirror, 2 on the harmonic rejection mirror |nd| green means temperature is OK, red means temperature is high
    + The open (green) or closed (red) state of the 3 front end gate valves and the 6 beamline gate valves